Refined height pairing

 The \emph{raison d'être} of \cite{beilinson} and \cite{bloch} was to refine the conjectures of Tate on the orders of poles of zeta functions at integers \cite{tate}, by describing special values at these integers, when $K$ is a global field.
 Thus one might like to extend \eqref{eq0} to the case where $B$ is regular and flat over $\Z$.
 I consider this as beyond the scope of this article for two reasons:

-\begin{itemize} \item The present method fails in this case even if one is given a regular projective model $f:\sX\to B$ of $X$, because Fulton's techniques do not define an intersection product on $\sX$, except in the not very interesting case where $\delta=1$ and $f$ is smooth \cite[p.
+\begin{itemize} \item The present method fails in this case even if one is given a regular projective model $f:\sX\to B$ of $X$, because Fulton's techniques do not define an intersection product on $\sX$, except when $\delta=1$ and $f$ is smooth \cite[p.
 397]{fulton}.
 One does get an intersection product with $\Q$ coefficients, by using either $K$-theory as in Gillet-Soulé \cite[8.3]{gs}, or alterations and deformation to the normal cone as in Andreas Weber's thesis \cite[Cor.
 4.2.3 and Th.
 4.3.3]{weber}; it is possible that the present approach may be adapted by using one of these products. \item However, the main point in characteristic $0$ is to involve archi\-med\-ean places to get a complete height pairing whose determinant has a chance to describe the special values as mentioned above: this is what was done successfully in \cite{bloch} and \cite{beilinson} when $\delta=1$.
-In higher dimensions, one probably ought to use something like Arakelov intersection theory (see \cite[Conj.
+In higher dimensions, one probably would have to use something like Arakelov intersection theory (see \cite[Conj.
 7.1]{RS} for a conjectural statement). \end{itemize}

 I leave these issues to the interested readers.
 Rather, I hope to show here that height pairings in the style of \eqref{eq0} also raise interesting geometric questions.
 These are discussed in Section \ref{s5}, which is closely related to \cite[Question 7.6]{surfoncurve}.